Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Min-Max Periodic PCRB under Individual Communication Rate Constraints

-The feasibility of (P1) can be checked via solving a convex feasibility problem with the constraints in (\ref{P1_rate}) equivalently expressed as second-order cone constraints, which is similar to classic quality-of-service constrained feasibility problems for multi-user multiple-input single-output (MISO) communication.\footnote{The details are presented in Appendix \ref{appendix_feasibility_check} for completeness.} In the sequel, we study (P1) assuming it has been verified to be feasible.
+The feasibility of (P1) can be checked via solving a convex feasibility problem with (\ref{P1_rate}) equivalently expressed as second-order cone constraints, which is similar to classic quality-of-service constrained feasibility problems for multi-user multiple-input single-output communication.
+In the sequel, we study (P1) assuming it has been \hbox{verified to be feasible.}

 Note that (P1) is a non-convex optimization problem due to the non-convexity of the objective function and the constraints in (\ref{P1_rate}), and is particularly difficult to solve due to the following reasons.
-From the \emph{sensing} perspective, a common set of sensing and communication beams affect the periodic PCRBs for all the $M$ targets via the multiplications with $\beta_m$'s and $\bm{A}_m$'s (with potentially high ranks), which makes even sensing-oriented beamforming optimization to ensure fairness among multiple targets without the rate constraint challenging.
+From the \emph{sensing} perspective, a common set of sensing and communication beams affects the periodic PCRBs for all the $M$ targets via the multiplications with $\beta_m$'s and $\bm{A}_m$'s (with potentially high ranks), which makes even sensing-oriented beamforming optimization to ensure fairness among multiple targets without the rate constraint challenging.
 From the \emph{communication} perspective, introducing dedicated sensing beams incurs interference to every communication user, while using only the $K$ communication beams for sensing may also compromise the desired signal power for the communication users due to the wide range of possible locations of multiple targets which generally differ from the user locations.
-Therefore, finding the optimal solution to (P1) and the number of sensing beams that achieve an optimal trade-off between multi-target sensing and multi-user communication is highly non-trivial.
-In the following, we will devise the optimal solution to (P1) via the SDR technique and unveil useful insights on the optimal dedicated sensing beamforming design by exploiting the solution structure.
+Hence, finding the optimal solution to (P1) and the number of sensing beams that achieve an optimal trade-off between multi-target sensing and multi-user communication is highly non-trivial.
+In the following, we will devise the optimal solution via SDR and unveil useful insights by exploiting the solution structure.